Chicago Public Schools: Pension fund

-Crime and corruption
+Political corruption

 In 2014, the Office of the Inspector General for Chicago Public schools received over 1300 complaints involving accusations of impropriety.
 Its subsequent 43-page report and audit noted that corruption and theft were still a major problem within CPS, detailing major theft of school funds, kickbacks to CPS employees, falsification of student transfer data, fraudulent selective enrollment applications, and ethics violations.
 In one particular case involving a half-dozen employees, almost $900,000 was stolen in what Inspector General Nicholas Schuler called a "major purchasing and reimbursement scheme".
 The schools involved were later identified as Gage Park Academy and Michele Clark Magnet High School.
 A spokesman for CPS later issued a statement that "Chicago Public Schools is committed to working with the Office of the Inspector General to eliminate corruption, fraud and waste across the district."

 In April 2015, Barbara Byrd-Bennett, the CEO of Chicago Public Schools, took a leave of absence during a federal investigation of a no-bid contract to a professional development organization that she had previously worked for as a consultant.
 She resigned from the position in June 2015.
 In October a federal grand jury delivered a 23 count indictment against Bennett and alleged co-conspirators.
 Bennett would go on to plead guilty to a $23 million kickback scheme and was sentenced to 7 and a half years in prison.
 In March 2016, the Chicago Board of Education filed a $65 million lawsuit against Bennett and her co-conspirators.

 In January 2016, the Office of the Inspector General for CPS again received over 1300 fraud complaints and issued another audit for 2015 which continued to highlight issues of corruption and theft.
 The 2015 audit reported the shakedown of a CPS vendor, a records falsification scheme by a principal, widespread selective enrollment fraud, illegal use of taxpayer-funded resources on political campaigns, theft from taxpayer-funded accounts intended for purchasing student materials, and numerous instances of abusing tax-exempt status to purchase personal items.

+Public safety

+The Benito Juarez Community Academy shooting occurred on December 16, 2022, when two students were shot dead by an ex-student with alleged gang ties.